CamdenClark/anchor-book/simple-counter/2-test.md

 address.

 The second account is our user.
-When we spin up our provider earlier, Anchor generates a wallet that is used for testing these transactions.
-This wallet is basically what you would use when you transact on Solana normally, and has its own public and private keys.
-We include the public key of the wallet's keypair here to tell our program that we want to use the Anchor generated wallet for initializing our program.
+When we spin up our provider earlier, Anchor generates a waW private keys.
+We include the public key of the wallet's keypair here to tell our program that we want to use the Anchor generated wallet to pay for initializing our program.

 The third account is the system program.
 Anchor includes, as part of its package, a constant value for the program id of the system program.
 We include